Are your salespeople selling, or begging?

 By that, I’m not asking you if your sales team are hitting their sales targets.
 What I mean is do your salespeople actually ’sell’, or are they simply asking their prospects whether they are interested in buying?

 Clearly it’s not.
-I guess you’d agree with me that what the fast food establishment’s employee did was simply take my order and fulfil it.
+You’d have to agree that what the fast food joint’s employee did was simply note down my order, fulfil it, and take my money.

-OK, final example.
-Supposing that I’m in a restaurant and my waitress recommends a choice of accompanying wines based upon what I’ve ordered as a main course.
-Or suggests a light refreshing sorbet for dessert because she noticed that I didn’t want dressing on my salad or a cream-based sauce on my chicken.
+Supposing that I’m in a restaurant.
+My server recommends a choice of accompanying wines based upon what I’ve ordered as a main course.
+Or suggests a light refreshing sorbet for dessert because they noticed that I didn’t want dressing on my salad or a cream-based sauce on my chicken.